ChurchCRM/CRM/docs/user-guide/Sunday-School.md

 7. Add users to the group as either "Teacher" or "Student"

-## How do I use ChurchCRM to track attendance?

-Sunday School Attendance cannot be tracked directly, but rather by creating an [Event](Events.md).
-Please see the [events section](Events.md) of the documentation

-## How can I use ChurchCRM to notify parents if their child requires attention?

-Navigate to the Sunday School Dashboard of the group you wish to contact, and click the _"Compose Message"_ button.

 ## Sunday School Kiosk Operation

 Sunday School kiosks give teachers more information about the